IFoA Middle East Conference 2025

 The presentation further delves into potential challenges, ranging from data limitations and evolving regulatory landscapes to shifting demographic trends.
 It also highlights opportunities for actuaries to innovate and collaborate with policymakers, financial institutions and emerging technologies.

-By emphasizing continuous professional development and cross-disciplinary partnerships, we demonstrate how actuaries can safeguard the Kingdom’s financial health while propelling national ambitions toward a diversified, knowledge-based economy.
+By emphasising continuous professional development and cross-disciplinary partnerships, we demonstrate how actuaries can safeguard the kingdom’s financial health while propelling national ambitions toward a diversified, knowledge-based economy.

 Ultimately, this session underscores the vital contributions of actuarial science in shaping a resilient, forward-looking Saudi Arabia that empowers tomorrow’s generations and sets a global benchmark for visionary leadership.